 We're used to having insurance for our medical bills, lives and cars, but today's multi-trillion-dollar insurance industry also covers lots of other things.
 Pets are insurable.
 Traveler’s Insurance covers kidnapping.
 Even Bruce Springsteen has his voice insured for $6 million.
 The list goes on.

 Well-established and valuable though it is, the insurance industry has plenty of problems — including inefficiency, fraud, human error and, most concerning of all, cyberattacks.
 In 2015, Anthem Insurance revealed a data breach that exposed the sensitive data of nearly 80 million customers and had to pay $39 million to a group of State Attorney Generals in its most recent lawsuit.

-Blockchain’s ability to create trust in a trustless ecosystem through the use of public ledgers and fortified cybersecurity protocols has positive implications for the insurance industry's future growth.
-Along with artificial intelligence and big data, blockchain is poised to make headway in InsurTech via three unique features in particular.
+Blockchain’s ability to create trust in a trustless ecosystem through the use of public ledgers and fortified cybersecurity protocols has positive implications for the insurance industry’s future growth.
+Along with artificial intelligence and big data, the potential that utilizing blockchain in insurance will unlock hinges upon three unique features in particular.